jgitlin-p21/chef-server/doc/HOW_THINGS_WORK.md

-The goal of this document is to provide high-level overviews of how various systems work inside Chef Server.
+The goal of this document is to provide high-level overviews of how various systems work inside CINC Server.
 If you encounter a process or feature that isn’t straightforward or took you time to understand, consider writing an explanation here.

 ## Search Indexing

-Chef Server performs searches by querying a search index.
-This index is updated on every write to the Chef Server.
+CINC Server performs searches by querying a search index.
+This index is updated on every write to the CINC Server.
 That is, every time we write to oc_erchef's postgresql database to update an object (such as a node, data bag, role, etc.), we usually also need to write to the search index.